WaywardPooch/web-Sprint-Challenge-User-Interface-and-Git/README.md

 1. If you were to describe semantic HTML to the next cohort of students, what would you say?

+   - Semantic HTML means writing your HTML code in such a way that your tags, themselves, are self-explanatory of the content they hold within.
+If you _don't_ write out your HTML semantically, you create accessibility problems, like preventing screen readers from properly understanding where your content starts and stops, for people with disabilities.

 2. Name two big differences between `display: block;` and `display: inline;`.

+   - With `display: block;` elements take up the entire width that is available to them, and break all content that follows them to a new line.
+With `display: inline;` elements only take up the space they need, and can remain "inline" with elements beside them without breaking content to a new line.
+However, inline elements **cannot** take a `width` nor a `height` value.

 3. What are the 4 areas of the box model?

+   - The box model consists of four parts:
+     1. The "core" of the box is named the `content`.
+     2. Directly outside of the content is the `padding`.
+     3. The `border` contains the padding and content, inside.
+     4. The `margin` provides space outside of the border for separating other "boxes" from one-another.

 4. While using flexbox, what axis does the following property work on: `align-items: center`?

+   - The `align-items` property affects the **cross-axis** of your flexbox.
+By default, flexbox's main-axis is horizontal, and the cross-axis, which is _always_ perpendicular to the main-axis, is vertical.
+If you adjust your `flex-direction` to `column`, this will "rotate" your axes, making the main-axis vertical and the cross-axis horizontal.

 5. Explain why git is valuable to a team of developers.

+   - `git` is a system of version control vital to a team of developers working on a large project, as it allows team members to edit their own copy of a codebase at the same time as everyone else, while keeping records of what files they change at what time.
+When the day comes to merge code together, changes between branches can be reviewed from pull requests, and pulled in when appropriate, instead of having everybody constantly change the primary codebase and cause team members to become out of sync with each other. `git` saves your code in snapshots, keeping a full copy of each revision of your code intact for future reference, instead of simply tracking only what changes, making it easy to review past versions of code without being forced to painstakingly track changes all the time, manually.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section _will_ prevent you from passing this challenge.